MMO-Coin/mmocoin-legacy/README.md

 #### Technicals

-> - PoW Algorithm is Scrypt
+> - Algorithm is Scrypt
-> - 22221 TCP is P2P Port
 > - 22222 TCP is RPC Port